bk1285/rpi_wordclock/docs/doc_software_setup.rst

     sudo crontab -e

 And remove the `@reboot python3 /home/pi/rpi_wordclock/wordclock.py` line.
 Now you can follow the steps above.
+Remember to do everything concerning the Python virtual environment.

 .. note:: If the wordclock software is currently running, you should either omit the `--now` option from the command above or reboot after the `daemon-reload` command.
 Else the wordclock software will run twice which will result in strange